-This environment proved favourable for portfolios with larger exposures to risk assets, including listed both Australian and global listed equities.
+This environment proved favourable for portfolios with larger exposures to global listed equites and government bonds, while domestic equities underperformed.

 Key factors impacting financial market performance during the month were:

-- Global equity markets posted modest returns and Australian equities performed strongly.
+- Global listed equity markets posted positive returns, outperforming Australian listed equities which posted negative returns.